 Explore around town . . . and out of town!

-Here are a few ideas for day trips, including outings to Tillamook, Astoria, and Mount Hood, as well as a visit to the renovated Reed ski cabin.
-(If you wish to stay closer to campus and explore in Portland proper, we encourage you to start with self-directed sightseeing suggestions.)
+If you wish to stay closer to campus and explore in Portland proper, start with our list of self-directed sightseeing suggestions.
+Also on this page are a few ideas for day trips, including outings to Tillamook, Astoria, and Mount Hood, as well as a visit to the Reed ski cabin.

-To make contact with others who would like to do the same activities as you do, post a note to our Reedfayre '14 page on Facebook.
+To make contact with others who would like to do the same activities as you do, post a note to the Reunions Facebook page.

 Take US 26 west from Portland for about 22 miles, then US 6 for another 52 miles to US 101.
 Things to see and do in and near Tillamook: